Imaginous/Cowboy_Untamed/README.md

 # Cowboy Untamed
-An Android app to lift the speed limit of your Cowboy bike and make other tweaks to make the bike even better.
+An Android app to remove the speed limit of your Cowboy bike and make other tweaks to make the bike even better.

 ## LEGAL NOTICE
 #### !!!
 USE THIS APPLICATION AT YOUR OWN RISK